 Developing an online map-based library

-We're developing a data-sharing online platform for subsurface infrastructure owned by the Council and other utility operators.
-It will contain information found from excavation, contextual geospatial data such as contaminated sites, landslide locations, earthquake-prone buildings, and archaeological sites of significance to Māori and our city’s history.
-This type of system is often referred to as an underground asset register or subsurface digital twin.
-This initiative is primarily about improving access to underground asset data and improving its quality.
+We’ve developed a data-sharing platform combining the subsurface infrastructure owned by the Council and other utility operators on an online map.
+As it develops over time, it will contain information found from excavation, contextual geospatial data such as contaminated sites, landslide locations, earthquake-prone buildings, and archaeological sites of significance to Māori and our city’s history.
+This underground asset register is often referred to as a subsurface digital twin.

-We're building a system, as well as supporting compliance policies in conjunction with the sector, that could eventually be scaled up for the whole of Aotearoa.
+We're building a system and its supporting compliance policies in conjunction with the infrastructure sector that can eventually be scaled up for the whole of Aotearoa.

-We'll work with national government, local government, utilities, and the wider sector to achieve this success.
+We'll work with central government, local government, utilities, and the wider sector to achieve this aim.

 The benefits of change